mvolkmann/MyUnixEnv/notes/VueNotes.md

 ## Templates

 Templates hold the HTML that is rendered by a component.
-They can contain Vue directives and interpolations (in double curly braces) that insert dynamic data.
+They can contain Vue directives and interpolations that insert dynamic data.
+Each interpolation is a pair of double curly braces containing a single JavaScript expression.
+For example, `{{ new Date().toString() }}`.

-A component template is compiled into a render function that is called to produce the DOM for the component.
+A component template is compiled into a `render` function that is called to produce the DOM for the component.
 It is also possible to omit the template and manually write a `render` function.